PaperNathan/broad-strokes/README.md

+# Broad Strokes

-**Broadstrokes** is an adaptive HTML template.
+**Broad Strokes** is an adaptive HTML template.
 It's designed to be a modular coding UI Kit.

 The goals are: